seontechnologies/seon-idv-sdk-ios-public/README.md

 # Changelog

+## 2.0.3
+-   Resolved an error in the resources bundle while trying to archive and submit

 ## 2.0.1
 -   Introduced a new variant for iOS 16+ updates which ID Verification providers published.
 Both variants will be updated constantly as long as the lower iOS versions are supported by our customers and also by Apple.
 -   Upgraded the Document Verification SDK, which improves UX and verification results